 A C Section is a major surgery and like all surgeries carries risk.
 A little while ago, the American College of Obstetricians and Gynecologists (ACOG) issued a statement that “pregnant women plan for vaginal birth unless there is a medical reason for a cesarean.”
 They pointed out that a caesarean delivery can increase the risk for infections, bladder and bowel injuries, and serious complications in future pregnancies.
 They noted that babies born vaginally have fewer respiratory problems.

-Challenges in finding out the c section rate
+Challenges in finding out the cesarean rate

-Recently I met a man whose wife was pregnant with their first child.
+A few months ago I met a man whose wife was pregnant with their first child.
 This man was concerned about overuse of investigations and interventions in private obstetric practice.
 He had visited multiple hospitals to enquire about their caesarean rate.
 When I met him in a childbirth education class at our hospital, I congratulated him for being so proactive.
 But knowing about the performance of a gynaecologist or a hospital should not require such extraordinary effort.
 And yet there are many challenges to making such information available.

 Most hospitals don’t collect data on clinical outcomes – they may not have electronic health records or lack the manpower to manually collect the data.
 Gynaecologists and hospital administrators may also be hesitant to disclose quality-related data because of concerns about misuse by competitors or patients.
 But these concerns should not hold back efforts at promoting transparency if we want healthcare to become better and safer.